johnmcfarlane/papers/c++/error-handling.md

 * user: program developer(s)
 * violation by user: undefined behaviour

-### Dynamically-Enforceable Contract
+### Unambiguous Bugs

-This category is the constituency of violations from
+This contractual category is the constituency of violations from

 * ISO C++ Standard, and
 * Dynamically-Enforceable API Contracts